ashishkhedekar/coronavirus-tracker/README.md

 ### Features
 1. Displays country-wise "Total Confirmed", "New Confirmed", "Total Deaths", "New Deaths"
 2. Shows summary on the top
-3. You can search for the country
+3. You can search for any country